prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_source_id_set(const wchar_t* name, uint source_id);
 ```

 This service sets the current source_id filter setting for the named ODE Trigger.
-A value of `DSL_ODE_ANY_SOURCE` disables the filter and the GIE class Id will not be used as criteria for ODE occurrence.
+A value of `DSL_ODE_ANY_SOURCE` disables the filter and the Source Id will not be used as criteria for ODE occurrence.

 **Parameters**
 * `name` - [in] unique name of the ODE Trigger to query.